- 3 hours

 - Jewish Ghetto Neighborhood

-Our time together will begin near the Jewish Ghetto, where we can sample some of Rome's legendary fried snacks, and possibly carciofi (artichokes).
-Though our tour route will vary depending on the season and our interests, we will hit several local shops that illustrate the rich food culture of Rome.
-Whether it be pizza, coffee, gelato, or biscotti, all of our samplings will teach us a bit more about the tapestry of foodstuffs that are integral to the cultural attitudes and history of the city.
-Our tour will most certainly include an experience with a coffee (or cappuccino) at a local coffee bar, where we’ll learn about the history of coffee culture and the fierce rivalries that exist today between different coffee shops.
+Though the tour route will vary depending on the season and our interests, you will hit several local shops that illustrate the rich food culture of Rome.
+Whether it be coffee, gelato, or biscotti, all of the samplings will teach you more about the tapestry of foodstuffs that are integral to the cultural attitudes and history of the city.
+Your tour will most certainly include an experience with a coffee (or cappuccino) at a local coffee bar, where you will learn about the history of coffee culture and the fierce rivalries that exist today between different coffee shops.

-Of course, our tour would not be complete without a slice of pizza.
-We’ll taste thin-crusted Roman-style pizza and discuss characteristic varieties, especially the renowned pizza bianca.
-Finally, we’ll wrap up our tour at a family-run, artisanal gelateria, where the gelato is made by hand using the freshest ingredients sourced from all over Italy.
-By the end of our walk, we’ll come away with an appreciation for, and understanding of, the rich culinary tradition that still exists in the center of Rome.
-Using the lessons learned with our gastronomic expert, we’ll comfortably be able to navigate Rome's cafes and food shops like a native.
+Of course, you may also have time to taste Roman-style focaccia or enjoy some local cheeses and discuss characteristic varieties.
+Finally, you will wrap up the tour at a family-run, artisanal gelateria, where the gelato is made by hand using the freshest ingredients sourced from all over Italy.
+By the end of the tour, you will come away with an appreciation for, and understanding of, the rich culinary tradition that still exists in the center of Rome.
+Using the lessons learned with your gastronomic expert, you will comfortably be able to navigate Rome's cafes and food shops like a native.

 Can I participate in food tours if I have food allergies or other dietary restrictions?

 Yes.
 If you have any specific allergies/intolerances please indicate these in the Notes section when you're booking and your guide will do his or her best to accommodate.